IUD Insertion Training

 Utilise a systematic approach to intrauterine contraception- pre-insertion checklist, obtaining informed consent for IUD insertion, appropriate documentation of the procedure in patient records.

-Demonstrate competence in insertion of IUDs in conscious women.
+Demonstrate competence in insertion of IUDs in non-sedated women.

-Demonstrate effective infection control during the IUD insertion procedure.
+Demonstrate effective aseptic technique and infection control during the IUD insertion procedure.

 Describe the management of medical emergencies and complications that may arise during and after IUD insertion e.g. vasovagal reaction, perforation.

 |Pre-course online activities||

 Pre-reading and related activities (approximately four hours) must be completed before attendance at the face-to face-workshop.

 Attendance at a three hour face-to-face pre-clinical workshop will conclude Module 1

 Up to four clinical sessions (4 hours per clinic) 16 hours approximately

 'Family Planning NSW Certificate of Competency in IUD Insertion' will be issued upon successful completion of Modules 1 and 2.
 Assessment will be based upon full attendance, submission of home-based learning activities prior to workshop, and successful demonstration of competence in IUD insertion technique during final clinical sessionCourse dates for 2018